tryscer/flock/flock-music.md

 ​	"We are," I tell him.
 I show him my matchbook but he's not impressed.
 ​	"We're really not," says Eleanore.
 "It's supposed to be *obvious*, you see."
 ​	​Tim says, "We sure are, sir.
 Do you know The Steam Pillars?"
 ​	"Dunno," the newspaper man says.
-"Are they black?"
+"Are they a black band?"
 ​	"How did you know?"
 ​	"Because," says the man, "your friend over there is reading the amusement section in a black newspaper."
 ​	Cindy says, "Is it there, Eleanore?"